dalibor-frivaldsky/rod/README.md

 # What is rod?
 Rod is a header-only, lightweight feature resolution library for C++.
-In order to explain this, let's look at a short snippet of code and disect it.
+In order to explain this, let's look at a short snippet of code:
 ```C++
 namespace q = rod::feature::query;
 auto [someTypePtr] = someObject | rod::resolve(q::instace{ q::as< SomeType* > }) | rod::get;